 - Heat up the second teaspoon of coconut oil in the pan.
 Add the onions and saute for 3-4 minutes, continuing to stir frequently, or until the onions are turning translucent.

 - Add the garlic, ginger, coriander powder, turmeric, and ground red pepper to the onions.
 Cook for 1-2 minutes, stirring continually, or until the turmeric has turned a darker yellow and the mixture is fragrant.

-- Pour the coconut oil, peanut butter, honey, fish sauce, and soy sauce (or liquid aminos) into the onions.
+- Pour the coconut milk, peanut butter, honey, fish sauce, and soy sauce (or liquid aminos) into the onions.
 Increase the heat to medium-high and stir the mixture until combined and brought to a simmer.
 Reduce heat back to medium and simmer for 4-5 minutes, stirring every 30 seconds or so, or until thickened.

 - Stir the chicken into the peanut butter sauce, and simmer for 2-3 minutes, or until the chicken is reheated and covered in the sauce.

 - Serve the curry over hot rice with cilantro to garnish (if desired).
 Enjoy!

 * Virgin/unrefined and raw coconut oil has the best flavor for this recipe!

 ** Raw honey is my recommendation for this recipe because it doesn't contain processed sugar but any type of honey you have on hand will do.

 *** Use coconut liquid aminos if you are gluten-free!